 At some point, I had enough of living with my mother and decided that the best thing for me to do would be to live with my family back in Louisiana.
 So, I rebelled until I had my way and it cost me very dearly.

-Reader, I hate to be graphic, so please skip to the next section if you have a weak stomach.
 Since my father died, my mother received social security checks to help cover the cost of raising us.
 It was with this knowledge that my uncle (my father’s brother), took me in.
 He knew that would mean extra income for him and his wife.
-The money went to them fixing up their truck, buying a new home out on a lake.
-Granted it was a mobile home.
+The money went to them fixing up their truck, buying them a mobile home out on a lake.
 Meanwhile, I was left to eating out of the school dumpster.
 Their stuff was so infested with roaches that within a matter of months, the new home was unlivable.
 I would open cabinet doors and a piles of the germ infested bugs would fall to the ground.
 For some reason, the food out of the school cafeteria dumpster settled better for me.

 I tried writing my mother letters to tell her of the situation (this was before emails were around).
 My “aunt” would take them out of the mail box without me knowing, so they were never sent.
 Eventually, my mother wanted to know why she had not heard from me in a while and came to visit.
-For once, she did something right.
+That’s when we headed back to Texas.

 Half Brother & Back to Texas